Square Enix Montreal: Free-to-play games, acquisition, and closure (2016–2022)

-After 2016, Square Enix Montréal turned its focus toward free-to-play games and began a "2.0" business phase.
+In the last 5 years from 2021, Square Enix Montréal turned its focus toward free-to-play games and began a "2.0" business phase.
 It grew its headcount from 40 to 170 by March 2021 and intended to expand further.
-The developer announced Hitman Sniper Assassins in March 2021 and an augmented reality adaptation of Space Invaders, licensed from Taito.
 In January 2018, Dief left Square Enix Montréal after the project he was working on was canceled.
 In June 2018, Naud stated that the studio had disconnected work on the Go series.
 He said that the series "was a great adventure for us as a studio", but that the premium mobile returns were disappointing, saying "it's sad to see that our games are only played by a small slither of the population because of the price point".
 The studio planned to continue to work in the mobile space, with Naud stating their intent to make "high-end, high-quality pristine mobile experiences" from either existing or new intellectual property.

+The developer announced Hitman Sniper Assassins in March 2021 and an augmented reality adaptation of Space Invaders, licensed from Taito.
 In October 2021, Square Enix founded another mobile studio, Square Enix London Mobile, which later became part of Square Enix Montréal.
 Also directed by Naud, Square Enix London Mobile focused on publishing and external development, with franchise partnerships in the Tomb Raider and Avatar: The Last Airbender properties.
 In May 2022, Embracer Group announced an agreement to acquire several assets of Square Enix Europe, including Square Enix Montréal, for $300 million.
 At the time, the studio had 160 employees, of which 144 in Montreal and 16 in London.
 Anticipating a rebranding once detached from Square Enix, Square Enix Montréal established the "Rebrand Squad" to find a new name that was easy to pronounce in both English and French.
 After exploring 165 names, they chose "Onoma" (Greek for "name"), meant to reflect the studio's open possibilities.
 They trademarked "Studio Onoma" by August 2022.
 Embracer Group's acquisition was completed on August 26, 2022, with the assets being held under CDE Entertainment.
 Its rebrand to Onoma, serving "multiple products, programs, and initiatives", was publicized in October.

 On November 1, 2022, Embracer Group and CDE Entertainment announced the impending closure of Onoma and CDE Entertainment's internal quality assurance team, affecting 200 employees.
 CDE Entertainment's director, Phil Rogers, cited growth opportunities with AAA games developed at its other studios, Eidos-Montréal and Crystal Dynamics.
 Onoma's staff were informed that some of them would be transferred to Eidos-Montréal.
 On November 23, the studio announced Deus Ex Go, Space Invaders: Hidden Heroes, Arena Battle Champions, and Hitman Sniper: The Shadows would be discontinued in January 2023.